multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 the SQL database.
 But not all your data is in SQL.
 As you scale, SQL databases tend only to store the existence of info (a list of customers for example).
 The activity of customers is stored in your API logs.
-How often did they use the API (through the UI or directly).
-How has that been trending over time.
-How is that linked to their contract start/end date info stored in Salesforce.
-And so on.
+How often did they use the API (through the UI or directly)?
+How has that been trending over time?
+How is that linked to their contract start/end date info stored in Salesforce?
+These questions can only be answered by extreme denormalization or joining across databases.

-There are almost no vendor-independent data analysis platforms for the wealth of databases and data storage systems (i.e. APIs, files, databases, etc.) that backend developers and operations folk deal with.
 Your logs are in Elasticsearch or Splunk or CloudWatch.
 Your customer data is in PostgreSQL or SQL Server or MongoDB.
 Your analytics data is in Snowflake or ClickHouse or BigQuery.
 Your internal APIs are behind REST interfaces.
 And then there are the